 Citron, also called tipolo or moli-apatupatu in Samoa and kou-yuan in China.
 Theophrastus wrote of it as the Persian, or Median Apple.
 It has also called the Citrus Apple.

 The citron is the fruit of a slow-growing citrus reaching 2-4 m high; the flower buds are large and white or purplish in colour.
 The fruit is fragrant, mostly oblong and varies in size from 9 cm to over 30 cm long.

+The most important part of the Citron is the peel.
+After partial de-salting and boiling to soften the peel, it is candied in a strong sucrose/glucose solution.
+The candied peel is sun-dried or put up in jars for future use.
+The candied peel is widely employed in the food industry, especially as an ingredient in fruit cake, plum pudding, buns, sweet rolls and candy.
 Occasionally the dried fruits are put with stored clothing to repel moths.
 In some of the South Pacific islands, "Cedrat Petitgrain Oil" is distilled from the leaves and twigs of citron trees for the French perfume industry.
 In the Middle Ages, Citron was employed as a remedy for seasickness, pulmonary troubles, intestinal ailments and other disorders.
 Citron juice with wine was considered an effective purgative to rid the system of poison.

 Unfortunately Citron, like all citrus, contains coumarins which are chemicals that can cause a photo-toxic or sun-induced reaction (contact photosensitivity).
 Usually the reaction occurs when the fruit has been in direct contact with the skin which is then exposed to sunlight.
 It causes an acute, often blistering dermatitis, which then darkens the skin, often for many months.
 Reactions have also been reported following airborne contact with Citron containing fragrances and/or essential oils used in aromatherapy.
 In addition, contact urticaria, irritant dermatitis and allergic contact dermatitis from contact with Citron have all been reported without the additional sun exposure.
 There do not, however, appear to be any reports of phototoxic reactions from eating the candied fruit.

 There have also been reports of contact dermatitis to coloured dyes used to make the fruit look more attractive (the fruit is often coated with carnauba wax which may contain a variety of yellow dyes).